 Introduce Novelty and Playfulness

 Shared experiences and novel activities co-create meaning.
-Even making up a secret language or referring to some shared phenomenon with coded language, can create this type of intimacy.
+Even creating a secret language or referring to some shared phenomenon with coded language can create this type of intimacy.

 Novelty jump-starts positive emotions because, on a biological level, novelty is good for mood and brain chemistry.
 Novelty enhances dopamine.